USCGC Tampa (1912): U.S. Navy in World War I

 This United States Coast Guard Memorial was dedicated at Arlington National Cemetery on 23 May 1928.
-The northern face is inscribed with the Tampa's dead.
+The northern face is inscribed with the Tampas dead.
 Below is the Biblical phrase, "And Thy Path In The Great Waters."

 Alerted by the convoy flagship, whose radio operator reported having felt the shock of an underwater explosion at about 2045, search and rescue efforts over the succeeding three days turned up only some wreckage, clearly identified as coming from Tampa, and a single unidentified body.
 Three bodies were later recovered, two from a beach near Lamphey, Wales, and the other at sea by a British patrol boat.
 Tampa was struck from the Navy list as of the date of her sinking.

 Legacy

 The loss of Tampa is commemorated by the United States Coast Guard Memorial at Arlington National Cemetery and in the chapel at the Brookwood American Cemetery and Memorial in Surrey, England.
 When five Eagle-class patrol craft of the Navy were transferred to the U.S. Coast Guard in late 1919, they were renamed in honor of Tampa officers.
 Two U.S. Navy destroyers have been named in honor of her commander, Capt.
 Charles Satterlee.
 She is mentioned in the roll of honor in the second verse of "Semper Paratus," the Coast Guard's official march.
 On Veterans Day, 11 November 1999, the 111 crewmen of Tampa were posthumously presented with the Purple Heart by Secretary of Transportation Rodney E. Slater in ceremonies held at Arlington National Cemetery.